amit2197kumar/New-Learnings/Maven Basic.md

 </project>
 ```

-Combination of groupId**,** artifactId and version makes the coordinates of a Maven project and needs to be unique.
+Combination of groupId, artifactId and version makes the coordinates of a Maven project and needs to be unique.

 ## POM < properties > Tag